DataDog/integrations-core/kubernetes/README.md

 ### Events

 As the 5.17.0 release, Datadog Agent now supports built in [leader election option](#gathering-kubernetes-events) for the Kubernetes event collector.
 Once enabled, you no longer need to deploy an additional event collection container to your cluster.
-Instead agents will coordinate to ensure only one agent instance is gathering events at a given time.
+Instead agents will coordinate to ensure only one agent instance is gathering events at a given time, events below will be available:

+* Backoff
+* Conflict
+* Delete
+* DeletingAllPods
+* Didn't have enough resource
+* Error
+* Failed
+* FailedCreate
+* FailedDelete
+* FailedMount
+* FailedSync
+* Failedvalidation
+* FreeDiskSpaceFailed
+* HostPortConflict
+* InsufficientFreeCPU
+* InsufficientFreeMemory
+* InvalidDiskCapacity
+* Killing
+* KubeletsetupFailed
+* NodeNotReady
+* NodeoutofDisk
+* OutofDisk
+* Rebooted
+* TerminatedAllPods
+* Unable
+* Unhealthy

 ### Service Checks
 The Kubernetes check does not include any service check at this time.